A kremlin, the fancy Russian word for fortress, is not an entirely rare sight across Russia but only one has the distinction of being THE Kremlin.

 Russia has a complicated, long history that even Dostoevsky could not fit into one volume.
 Orthodox Faith and Tsar Rule demanded Byzantium and Roman architecture until austere Soviet design laid its claim to the region.

 Moscow’s connection to the Orient and Middle Eastern influences make it one of the most visually unique cities, best showcased in the Kremlin and Red Square.

-We walked through the gardens and purchased our basic “Territory and Cathedrals” admissions.
+We walked through the gardens of the Moscow Kremlin and purchased our basic “Territory and Cathedrals” admissions.
 It costs only 500 Rubles ($7-8 USD) but you can pay extra to go inside the Armory, Diamond Fund, and the Bell Tower.

 The Moscow Kremlin is the powerhouse of Russian politics and military activity, and it is fortified by ominous red brick walls.
 Each side of the Kremlin walls runs approximately one quarter mile between 20 connecting towers, a total span of over 7,200 feet.
 The original walls were built with wood but savagely burned down during an invasion.

 Napoleon himself once occupied the Kremlin for a few weeks before running out of rations, losing scores of his army to the brutal cold, and having no luck waiting on the Russian guards to return.
 They packed their supplies and fled when they caught word of Napoleon’s attack.